 What other medications or conditions influence my response to the medication?
 What are the risks?

 Some medications raise or lower the effect of Trimix.
-Testosterone therapy, for example, may cause Trimix to be more potent than usual.
+Testosterone Replacement Therapy, for example, may cause Trimix to be more potent than usual.
 On the other hand, cold medication and stimulants can reduce the potency of Trimix.

 How much does it cost?

 The doctor performs an evaluation that includes your examination, ultrasound, and test dose for $99.
-If you join Rev as a member, a Rev-contracted doctor will provide a Trimix prescription for a supply of medication that typically lasts 3 months, depending on your dose, including all the supplies, training, and clinical support you need for $349.
+If you join Rev as a member, a Rev-contracted doctor will provide a Trimix prescription for a supply of medication that typically lasts 3 months, depending on your dose, including all the supplies, training, and clinical support you'll need for $349.

 How long is the medication good for?

 The medication will last 3 months in the refrigerator.